alaz/legitbot/README.md

   classify IP as a search engine, but also label them as suspicious and reports the number of days since the last activity.
 My implementation of the protocol in Scala is [here](https://github.com/osinka/httpbl).
+* [CIDRAM](https://github.com/CIDRAM/CIDRAM) is a PHP routing manager with built-in support to validate bots.